 A skills and knowledge transfer grant supports the adoption of alternative, novel 3Rs models, tools and technologies within routine research practice, through the transfer of knowledge, skills and expertise.
 Applications from any area of medical, biological or veterinary research are within remit; those that integrate a range of disciplines are particularly encouraged.
 Awards are for up to 12 months with the amount requested dependent on the science and limited to a maximum of £75k (80% FEC).
 This competition is run annually and the budget for the 2017/18 call is £250k.

-- The model/tool/technology, upon which the application is based, must be at a development stage appropriate for adoption by the end user(s) within only minor optimisation required.
+- The model/tool/technology, upon which the application is based, must be at a development stage ready for adoption by the end user(s) within only minor optimisation required.
 No further development work should be needed.

 - All applications to this scheme must include both the ‘developer’ and ‘end-user(s)’ of the model/tool/technology.
 Either party may be identified as the primary investigator, and the other(s) must be co-investigator(s) or project partner(s).

 Key information on the application process is given below.
 Applicants are advised to read the NC3Rs Applicant and Grant Holder Handbook, which contains more detailed information about the application process.

 |24 November 2017, 4pm||Deadline for informal outline submission to Office|